 to get the corresponding gfile

 .
 It seems traditional to say that, if you just want to examine a file in read-only mode, you'd "check it out", while if you want to get the file in writable form to make changes to it, you'd talk of "editing" the file, but this difference in terminology is not cast in stone.

 : The word diff

-.
+is used to describe the difference between a file's sfile, and its current edited version.
 If you edit a file, make some changes and just save those changes to your current gfile form of that file, that file now has a diff.
 Note that this is before you check any changes back in.
 If you pop back into the editor, make more changes and save the file again, the diff for that file will now be larger, but it will still be considered as one diff, not two smaller diffs.